BeerCompassInc/Planning/rules.md

 Learn the Rules!
 ================

-STEP 1: A response from each app.

 Mobile first responsive design.

-TDD or else changing tasks a pain for all.
+TDD/BDD or else changing tasks a pain for all.
       ALL TESTS NOT PASSING?
 NO PULL REQUEST.

 Two layered hierarchy